mariephlpp/News-classification/README.md

 - LIWC: It is a lexicon that allows to extract the proportions of words into several ategories.
 It can represents psycholinguisitic processes, summary categories, part-of-speech categories...
 - Readability: Those are features to indicate text understandability (number of characters, complex words...)
 - Ngrams: It aims to extract unigrams and bigrams derived from the bag of words representatio of each news articles.
 These features are then tf-idf vectorized.
-- CFG (Context free grammars): It is a tree that is composed of all the lexicalized production rules combiened with their ancient nodes.
+- CFG (Context free grammars): It is a tree that is composed of all the lexicalized production rules combined with their ancient nodes.
 These features are also tf-idf vectorized.
-- All features
+- All features.

-For the first dataset, the best results is when only using the readability, and then the acuracy score is 78%.
+For the first dataset, the best results is when only using the readability, and then the accuracy score is 78%.
 When using all the features, we get an accuracy score of 74%.
 The opposite is seen on the second dataset: the accuracy score when only using the readability is the worst (62%).
 The best accuracy scores is when using all features (76%) and when using the LIWC lexicon (74%).
 This paper clearly shows the importance of the choice of dataset for the classification problem.

 ## Data